Learn how to make stencils with the Cricut Maker, the machine that pairs with your creativity for your most amazing projects ever!

 Have you seen the new Cricut Maker?

 I started looking into the Cricut line over the summer.
-Of course I’m always intrigued by anything crafty, but I wanted to find out exactly what these machines could do and how they might support and enhance my DIY options.
+Of course I’m always intrigued by anything crafty, but I wanted to find out exactly what these cutting machines could do and how they might support and enhance my DIY options.

 Cricut has been around for a while, but I jumped into its world at a really fun time because the new Maker machine release was only weeks away.
 The more I researched and read, the more I was convinced I needed a Maker!